-On reception of an INVITE request encoded as defined in this section, the E-DVA MUST:
+On reception of an INVITE request encoded as defined in Section 8.5.1, the E-DVA MUST:

-- Not alert the subscriber. - Provide a 200 OK final response to the INVITE. - Encode the answer SDP provided in the 200 OK according to the rules in reference [ID MMUSIC LOOPBACK]).
+- Not alert the subscriber. - Provide a 200 OK final response to the INVITE if the loopback test described in the INVITE can be supported; and - Encode the answer SDP provided in the 200 OK according to the rules in [ID MMUSIC LOOPBACK], with the loopback-mode being set to 'loopback-mirror'.

-On reception of RTP packets from the network, once a Loopback mode has been established, the action at the E-DVA is dependent on the contents of the 'loopback' attribute received in the offering SDP from the network.
+On reception of RTP packets from the test originator, once a Loopback mode has been established, the action at the E-DVA is dependent on the contents of the 'loopback' attribute received in the offering SDP from the test originator, and MUST follow [ID MMUSIC LOOPBACK].